E-niek/x86_64-asm-tutorials/notes/003-Introduction_To_Assembly.md

-        db 'h', 'e', 'l', 'l', 'o'  ; equivalent character constants db 'hello', 0x0             ; defines a string literal ending with null char where each char takes one Byte dd 'hello'                  ; defines a doubel word string literal where eachc char takes 4 Bytes ; We can also use " " to define strign constants, but using ' ' is a good and common practice.
+        db 'h', 'e', 'l', 'l', 'o'  ; equivalent character constants db 'hello', 0x0             ; defines a string literal ending with null char where each char takes one Byte dd 'hello'                  ; defines a doubel word string literal where eachc char takes 4 Bytes ; We can also use " " to define string constants, but using ' ' is a good and common practice.
     ```
 - Floating point constant
     ```asm